MarcosEsparza/engineering-portfolio/README.md

 ### Overview

 - Leading aerodynamic design and fin-can development for FAST’s 10,000-ft COTS rocket for IREC.
-- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining ≥1.5× flutter margin and competition-typical stability ranges.
+- Designing a modular fin-can and airframe to safely reach ~10,000 ft on an L-class motor while maintaining at least 1.5× flutter margin and competition-typical stability ranges.
 - Treating the rocket as a small field system: defining loads and margins, keeping interfaces clean in CAD, and documenting decisions so the hardware is safe, repeatable, and buildable by the team.

 ### Technical Scope

 - Designing fin geometry and performing flutter and static-stability analysis using MATLAB and OpenRocket.
-- Developing a 4.02-in modular fiberglass airframe with an aluminum fin-can in SOLIDWORKS, including internal structure.
+- Developing a 4.02 in modular fiberglass airframe with an aluminum fin-can in SOLIDWORKS, including internal structure.
-- Targeting ≥1.5× V_max flutter margin, with preliminary analysis showing acceptable margins at current design conditions.
+- Targeting at least 1.5× V_max flutter margin, with preliminary analysis showing acceptable margins at current design conditions.
 - Integrating internal structure, recovery system, and avionics into a unified CAD model to align mass properties and mechanical interfaces.
 - Building and maintaining a documentation workflow for the IREC 2026 technical report and the team GitHub repository.
 - **MATLAB Code:** [Fin Flutter Solver](https://github.com/MarcosEsparza/Falcon-Aeronautics-and-Space-Team/blob/main/simulations/matlab/fin_flutter/AluminumFinCan.m)